graphql-rust/juniper/README.md

 ```

 You can find the full example in [src/tests/schema.rs][test_schema_rs],
 including polymorphism with traits and interfaces.
-For an example of the Iron
+For an example of framework
 integration, see the [examples folder][examples].

 ## Features